RasaHQ/rasa/docs/index.rst

     Messenger/Slack bots, Alexa skills, etc. We'll abbreviate this as a **bot** in this documentation.
 You can

-    - write your bots logic in python code (recommended),
+    - implement the actions your bot can take in python code (recommended),
     - or use Rasa Core as a webservice (experimental, see :ref:`section_http`).

 *What's cool about it?*